 Additionally, Sonya has been newly appointed as special advisor to the president.
 Her role is to advise the president and executive leadership of the university and to help lead the university's efforts on cultural change regarding ethics, values and compliance.

 As the senior director of Faculty and Leadership Development, she is responsible for supporting faculty in achieving their professional and career goals, the recruitment, on-boarding and retention of a diverse faculty, and leadership development for both faculty and staff.

-As the director of Faculty and Leadership Development, she is responsible for the development of objectives, policies, and programs relating to all training and development of faculty, as well as leadership development for both faculty and staff.
-She oversees strategic planning and implementation of organization-wide career and leadership development, as well as coaching and mentoring support.
-Her dual appointment allows her to spot opportunities to strengthen collaboration, identify available resources, and replicate best practices across our campuses.
+Sonya oversees strategic planning and implementation of organization-wide career and leadership development, as well as coaching and mentoring support.
+Her dual appointment allows her to spot opportunities to strengthen collaboration, identify available resources, and replicate best practices across all three campuses and Michigan Medicine.
 In addition, she holds a leadership role for the design and implementation of a new leadership development framework and succession planning process across the health system.

-Sonya also serves on the Key4 Women Advisory Board, and is a member of the Eastern Michigan University Advisory Board for the Management Department.
-Sonya holds a Bachelor’s Degree in social sciences from Michigan State University, and a Master of Science in human resources and organizational development from Eastern Michigan University.
+Sonya is a native of Detroit, Michigan and holds a bachelor’s degree in social sciences from Michigan State University and a master of science degree in human resources and organizational development from Eastern Michigan University.